-Later on, after the retreat, I asked her online to explain what this meant for her and she answered me with this message:
+After the retreat, I reached out to her online to ask her explain what this meant for her and Diwata Olympia answered me with this message:

-Both spellings with baybayin contain the symbols that represent male principle (LA) and female principle (BA) (See interpretations for ).
+Both spellings with baybayin contain symbols that represent male principle (la) and female principle (ba) (See interpretations for ).

 To some ka represents two rivers (wavy lines) joined by a center line.

-HA is the baybayin symbol that can represent breath, spirit and even soul.
-So to some others, KA can represent two spirits joined by a center line.
+The baybayin symbol of ha is the baybayin symbol that can represent breath, spirit and even soul.
+So to some others, ka can represent two spirits joined by a center line.

-It’s interesting to me that “journey” is the joining of both male and female symbols.
+It’s interesting to me that lakbay or “journey” is the joining of both male and female symbols.

 The fact that bakla is the reverse of lakbay is intensely meaningful to me now.